MiqG/EMA-Data-Scratching-with-RSelenium/README.md

 Here, I developed a small library called `EMA_webScrapping` based on the package `RSelenium` to scrap and explore the information published for each drug in the EMA.

 ### Index:
+- Web Scrapping
 	0. Required packages and tailored functions
 	1. Set Initial parameters
 	2. Download information from each drug
 	3. Save information
 	4. Exploratory Data Analysis
+- Exploratory Data Analysis
+	- Therapeutic Areas
+	- Generics
+	- Orphan Drugs
+	- Countries
+	- Companies strategies for MA approval